NotOats/SevenDaysToDiscord/README.md

       This is typically found at `<Install_Folder>\7 Days to Die Dedicated Server\7DaysToDieServer_Data\Managed`
    1. Copy `Assembly-CSharp.dll` and `LogLibrary.dll` into the dependencies folder in the project root.

+- Configure settings
+   1. Rename `appsettings.example.json` to `appsettings.json`
+   1. Change the entry for `WebHookUrl`